NeXu7/SamsungAcademyProject/README.md

 3) Then model create cell wise prediction and create json file with objects to import in QuPath

 ### How to use:
-to test the program type
+1) install all requirements
-"streamlit run main.py"
+2) streamlit run main.py
-when being in root dir
+3) to test use test_image.tif or any image in test_images folder